gsurrel/PROFIT/README.md

 ### Added
 - Use glob patterns to select the processes to sample.
-- Basic CSS-less light/dark mode for the visualization
+- Basic CSS-less light/dark mode for the visualization.
+- Add command-line argument to start a server for the visualization.

 ### Changed